Reaching out to other people and feeling welcomed in return is an important part of settling in to a new country.

-A good place to start meeting people is by exploring your family and community connections.
-It’s easier, because you can join in activities with them without waiting to be asked.
+A good way to start meeting people is by exploring your family and community connections.
+It is easier because you can join in activities with them without waiting to be asked.

 Contributing some of your time to community activities will repay your effort many times over.

-To connect with people who share your interests there are a number of community directories you can use.
-You should also check our regional information.
+There are a number of community directories you can use to connect with people who share your interests .
+You should also check our regional information pages.

-Workplaces in New Zealand are fairly social, and people will often chat about things that are happening in their personal lives.
+Workplaces in New Zealand are fairly social.
+People will often chat about things that are happening in their personal lives.
 This is an easy place to make contacts, but often work relationships, while friendly, may not extend past the workplace.

-Find out if there is a social club and if not think about starting one.
-Kiwis value practical action over words: it’s part of the pioneer heritage.
+Find out if there is a social club at work.
+If not, think about starting one.
+Kiwis value practical action over words: it is part of the pioneer heritage.
 Taking the initiative and starting something will win respect.

-Getting involved with school activities and fundraising activities or even the Board of Trustees has the added benefit of putting you in touch with your children’s teachers.
+Getting involved with school activities and fundraising activities, or even the school Board of Trustees, has the added benefit of putting you in touch with your children’s teachers.

-These informal local group offer various activities from coffee mornings to walking groups.
-There are newcomers groups around New Zealand.
-If there isn’t one nearby, you can get help with starting one.
+These informal local groups offer various activities, from coffee mornings to walking groups.
+There are newcomers networks around New Zealand.
+If there are none nearby, you can get help with starting one.

-Helping your children make friends and get involved in activities isn’t just important for them.
-It’s a great way for parents to meet other adults too.
+Helping your children make friends and get involved in activities is not just important for them.
+It is a great way for parents to meet other adults too.

-In New Zealand, parents with children help each other a lot and it’s a great short cut to building up a circle of acquaintances who may become friends.
+In New Zealand, parents with children help each other a lot.
+It is a great shortcut to building up a circle of acquaintances who may become friends.

-Libraries and council recreation centres are great places to find activities for the kids to get involved with.
-Check our Regional Information for contact details.
+- Libraries and council recreation centres are great places to find activities for your children to get involved with.
+Check our regional information pages for contact details.

-A website called Kiwifamilies run by a group of non-profit organisations has a comprehensive section on activities for children along with help and advice on parenting in New Zealand.
+- A website called Kiwifamilies, run by a group of non-profit organisations, has a comprehensive section on activities for children and help and advice on parenting in New Zealand.

-For parents in Auckland, Sport NZ and local councils run a website called Connect2Sport.
-It helps the migrant community there to connect to participate and volunteer in badminton and football.
+- For parents in Auckland, Sport NZ and local councils run a website called Connect2Sport.
+It helps the migrant community there to connect and to participate and volunteer in badminton and football.

 Follow your interests